jibingl/Just-for-Fun/send-popup-msg.md

 # Send a Pop-up Window with a Massage
-Diffrent ways to send uers/computers a pop-up window with a massage.
+Diffrent ways to send a pop-up window with a massage to remote uers/computers within the network you control.
 Only work for windows OS.

 #1 Using PS and MSG.exe
 Copy the following codes into a PowerShell script file you created, and then run the script with priveleged permission.